tansaku/emotional_open_source/chapters/keeping_a_project_running.md

 * how to get CI to pop the actual error message into the PR

 Wanted to pull in thoughts from end of react mob about refactoring ...

+which was this:

+extracting components (extracting methods)

+* we want more unit tests
+* we want to practice extracting them
+* we want shorter files (readability and maintainability)
+* we want to be able to re-use those components

+DRY - Don't Repeat Yourself ---> introducing a dependency

+Sam's rule of thumb is see it three times

+3
+4
+chunk a
+5
+6
+chunk b
+7
+8
+chunk c
+9

+==> foo

+3
+4
+foo
+5
+6
+foo
+7
+8
+foo
+9

+--> updates to foo happen in one place - all seems good

+danger

+3
+4
+foo <-- now needs to change and do differently from the next two 5
+6
+foo
+7
+8
+foo
+9

+--> change foo with a parameter  foo(flag = false)
+--> reinsert the chunk a back in?

+3
+4
+chunk a
+i
+ii
+iii
+end
+5
+6
+7
+8
+9

+4
+i